oyiptong/chromance-control/chromance_control_plan.md

   - Per-strip distinct colors, independent progress, no `delay()`.
   - Segment-by-segment with 5 flashes each, then latched ON, then advance.
   - Restarts after last segment.
+- Diagnostic brightness is capped via `kDiagnosticBrightness`.
 - OTA:
+  - `platformio.ini` uses `board_build.partitions = min_spiffs.csv`.
   - Firmware can be updated via ArduinoOTA / espota workflow.
   - OTA handling is continuously serviced in `loop()`.
   - Partition scheme supports OTA safely (A/B or equivalent).
+  - Firmware is only marked valid after successful `setup()` (rollback discipline), when supported by the selected ESP32 core.
+- Firmware prints `kFirmwareVersion` at boot and OTA start.
 - `pio test -e native` passes with meaningful coverage of mapping + state machine.
 - Core code has no Arduino includes and no dynamic allocation in per-frame loops.